irenealgi/irenealegre.com/ux-process.md

 Well, **that's what my process is like**.
 It's a combination of tools, concepts and systems that I've been collecting for the past year from books, conferences, blogs, youtuber-designers, colleagues and – well – just plain old work experience. **And I don't necessarily use them all every time I approach a new design problem.**

-Sometimes a change is so small it doesn't need further user testing – sometimes repeated complaints from current users are enough to go on (speak to the Customer Support team, they *really* know what's out there).
+Sometimes a problem is so small it doesn't need further user testing – sometimes repeated complaints from current users are enough to go on (speak to the Customer Support team, they *really* know what's out there).
 Sometimes you finding out that something in the flow doesn't even – uh – make sense to yourself (the original designer!) might be enough to just go fix that before users figure out who you are and start making voodo dolls with your face on them.

-Sometimes, however, a change is so big that it requires a lot of thinking and discussing *before* you even go into it.
+Sometimes, however, a problem is so big that it requires a lot of thinking and discussing *before* you even go into it.
 A rule of thumb is that if it's going to take a long time to design and build, you might as well take just as much time getting the problem, specs, research and potential solutions right *first*.
 In that case, I'm fully on board with getting the post-its, the white walls, the markers and the people into one room and going through a full-on [Design Sprint](https://www.goodreads.com/book/show/25814544-sprint){:target="_blank"}.

 Here are some of the things I like to do as part of my UX Process.